Original Artwork

 $125.00

-It’s an original acrylic painting on an 8 X 10 canvas board and is designed to fit any standard 8 X 10 frame.
+This is “Mourning Doves”.
+It’s an original acrylic painting on an 8 X 10 gallery-wrapped canvas and can be hung without a frame.
+It isdesigned to fit any standard 8 X 10 frame.
 If you have a “Gallery Wall” in your home, this would be a great addition to it.